Setting Up Custom Domain

 Prerequisites

-Host your domain on Cloudflare
+Host the DNS of your domain on Cloudflare (other providers will be supported soon)

 Have access to the Cloudflare account with API token